2011 Article, updated November 2017

 The Local Government Act 2002 and other statutes have special rules for statutory bodies, but for community organisations reference should be made to their constitution, which will give guidance.

 Subject to what is in the constitution, the Courts have established some quite straightforward principles:

 - A meeting of an organisation or a committee cannot commence, continue or make lawful decisions unless the required quorum is present:

-The purpose of the quorum provisions is to ensure a minimum number of registered proprietors are personally present at any such meeting.
-If “voting power” in this context included proxy votes then all such meetings would require only one person, not necessarily a registered proprietor, holding seven proxy votes to constitute a quorum.
+The purpose of the quorum provisions is to ensure that a minimum number of people are personally present at a meeting.
+If “voting power” in this context included proxy votes then all such meetings would require only one person, holding proxy votes, to constitute a quorum.